 - maintaining an environment where children feel confident to approach any member of staff if they have a worry or problem.

 The headteacher has lead responsibility for safeguarding and child protection and we also have senior leaders who support this role.
-Our safeguarding policy gives full details and can be accessed here:
+Our safeguarding and child protection policies p can be accessed here:

 We have a monitoring plan for our safeguarding procedures and we review our practice in a constant cycle.
 As a school we are in a position to be able to:

 - spot potential risks and early signs and indicators of abuse;